 Terms:

 The scholarships will be paid directly to the flight school or education facility which is conducting the training.
+It is expected the training takes place within Santa Cruz County in order to uphold the mission of providing impactful opportunities locally unless circumstances prevent it and with board approval.
 Payment for training (to flight schools or education facilities) will be on the (pay as you go) basis, with continued payment contingent on the progress of the scholarship recipient.

 Recipients of a scholarship must have successfully completed the required FAA written exam and passed an FAA 3rd class medical or greater before funds will be disbursed.